With permission, Mr Speaker, I will make a statement about Brunei and sharia law.

 I thank the Minister for his unqualified condemnation of these actions by the Brunei Government—these appalling new punishments that are an attack on the LBGT+ community and indeed on vulnerable men, women and children—but can we go further than words?
 We need to put our money where our mouth is.
 The Minister was on a trade visit to Brunei in August last year, and the hon.
 Member for Sutton and Cheam (Paul Scully), the British trade envoy to Brunei, was on a trade trip to Brunei at the end of last year.
 We have open trade talks with the Brunei Government; can we not just bring those to an end as a very clear signal that we will put our support for human rights and our opposition to human rights abuses above trade links, Brexit or no Brexit?

 In fairness, my visit last year was more to do with the broader diplomatic relationship, which is extremely strong.
 It will sadden many people who know Brunei or have Bruneian blood, and who recognise how strong that relationship is, that this outrage has come forth over the last couple of days over this issue.
 We do not import hydrocarbons from Brunei, although obviously it is a big oil nation, but we believe having open and honest discussions—rather than going down the route of boycotts, for example—is the best way to encourage Brunei to uphold its international human rights obligations and respect individual freedoms.
 The people-to-people connection is also important.
 I am very proud of the fact that we have had a good track record of achieving scholarships—getting young Bruneians to come to the UK.
-Perhaps that is one of the best ways of them understanding the different, but none the less positive, values we have in this country and returning to perhaps a play a role in public life in that country.
+Perhaps that is one of the best ways of their understanding the different, but none the less positive, values we have in this country and returning to perhaps a play a role in public life in that country.

 I am very concerned about the implications for the safety of British nationals who are either in Brunei or planning to visit Brunei, following the shocking introduction of these barbaric and retrograde laws.
 The Minister has said a little bit about the travel advice that has been provided, but may I press him on that?
 What is the advice now, and how can he be satisfied that British nationals will indeed be protected?